Rice noodle roll: Cantonese cuisine

-A version of cheungfan notably absent outside of Guangzhou is the sliced meat filling variety.
-This variety is typically found in street side restaurants as a meal in itself, and uses whole meat pieces, typically beef or pork, rather than ground meat.
-Prior to rolling the crepe, briefly blanched lettuce or romaine is added as part of the filling, giving the cheungfan a crunch as well as volume.
+A version of cheung fun notably absent outside of Guangzhou is the sliced meat filling variety.
+This variety is typically found in streetside restaurants as a meal in itself, and uses whole meat pieces, typically beef or pork, rather than ground meat.
+Prior to rolling the crepe, briefly blanched lettuce or romaine is added as part of the filling, giving the cheung fun a crunch as well as volume.

+Chaoshan cuisine

+While Canton and Hong Kong–style rice rolls emphasize the making of a thin rice sheet, Chaoshan rice roll (Chinese: 潮汕腸粉; Teochew: dio5 suan1 deng5 hung2) puts more emphasis on the sauce and toppings.
+Because Chaoshan rice rolls have more fillings, the rice sheet must be thicker in order to hold the fillings.
+Thick rice sheets are not transparent, which makes the Chaoshan rice rolls taste less smooth than the Canton or Hong Kong–style rice rolls.

+There are different varieties of Chaoshan rice rolls in different parts of Chaoshan.
+Amongst them, Puning rice rolls (Chinese: 普寧腸粉; Teochew: Pou2 leng5 deng5 hung2) are the most popular variety of Teochew rice roll.
+They typically have fresh minced pork, dry mushrooms, dry shrimps and preserved radishes as filling and have fresh beef, shrimp and/or oyster as toppings.
+Soup or sauce will be poured on before serving.

 Southeast Asian cuisine

 The Malaysian Penang style chee cheong fun is served with a shrimp paste called hae ko in the Hokkien dialect and petis udang in the Malay language.

 In Ipoh, chee cheong fun is mainly served in two ways, the dry or wet versions.
 In the dry version, it is served with bright red sweet sauce and in most cases, chilli sauce as well as pickled green chilli.
 In the wet version, it is served with curry with pork rind and long bean or minced meat and shiitake mushroom gravy.
 Both dry or wet versions are topped with sesame seeds and fried shallots.

 Teluk Intan, one of the towns in the state of Perak, has other variations of chee cheong fun that contain turnips, shallots and deep-fried shrimp.

 Chee cheong fun is a popular breakfast food in Singapore and Malaysia.
 Chee cheong fun is frequently served in kopitiams and Chinese restaurants.
 Chee cheong fun can also be found in Bagansiapiapi, a small town in Riau, Indonesia.
 It is called tee long pan or tee cheong pan in the Hokkien dialect.
 Tee long pan is served with red chilli sauce, crushed roasted peanuts, fried shallots, and dried shrimp.